KasperskyLab/Kaspresso/wiki/08_Kaspresso-Robolectric.md

         }
 }

-// isInstrumentalEnvironment field is available in Kaspresso.Builder and TestContext.
+// isInstrumentalEnvironment property is available in Kaspresso.Builder and TestContext.
 ```

 Also, if your custom Interceptor uses `UiDevice`/`UiAutomation`/`AdbServer` then you can turn off this Interceptor for JVM.
 The example: